renemarc/home-assistant-config/lights/README.md

 ### LIFX+ A19 RGBW light bulbs

-These **[LIFX+ A19 RGBW](https://www.lifx.com/products/lifx-plus)** Homekit-compatible light bulbs have a few good points compared to other offerins I was looking at:
+These **[LIFX+ A19 RGBW](https://www.lifx.com/products/lifx-plus)** Homekit-compatible light bulbs have a few good points compared to other offerings I was looking at:
-- Their colors are vivid and have 1200 lumens of goodness.
+- Their colours are vivid and have 1200 lumens of goodness.
 - They can be dimmed quite low.
 - They are safe to use in humid environments.
 - Each has an optional IR illuminator feature to help out security cameras.
-- Their color can be changed even when disabled, which is ideal to have an automation prepare them for the perfect color and brightness for the next time they are turned on.
+- Their colour can be changed even when disabled, which is ideal to have an automation prepare them for the perfect colour and brightness for the next time they are turned on.

 They do have couple of minor annoyances however:
 - They're expensive.
 Seriously, $100 CAD **each**?
 Better wait for a special.
 - There have a slight high-pitch noise.
 While it feels more noticeable in higher-frequency brightness levels, it occurs more or less randomly.
-Some of my luminaires increased this noise, so I only use these bulbs where I cannot hear them regularly.
+Some of my light fixtures increased this noise, so I only use these bulbs where I cannot hear them regularly.
 - They sometimes drop off the network for a few seconds, despite having static IP addresses assigned.
 Not cool.

-I have their white color dradually shift from daylight to warm white with varying intensity based on the time of day in [`/automations/cct.yaml`](../automations/cct.yaml).
+I have their white colour gradually shift from daylight to warm white with varying intensity based on the time of day in [`/automations/cct.yaml`](../automations/cct.yaml).
 They also serve as nightlights through [`/automations/nightlight_on.yaml`](../automations/nightlight_on.yaml), IR illuminators and for some alerts like [`/automations/front_door_opened.yaml`](../automations/front_door_opened.yaml).

 ### LIFX Z RGBW LED strips

 **[LIFX Z RGBW strips](https://www.lifx.com/products/lifx-z)** are used as ceiling wash lights and bed underglow lights.
-These are not the newer HomeKit versions, but the non-Homekit 3-meters versions were on clearance!
+These are not the newer HomeKit versions, but the non-HomeKit 3-meters versions were on clearance!
 Each kit comes with 1-meter strips, and up to 10 strips can be used per 24v 3A controller.
 Still a bit pricier than DIY solutions, but the design simplicity, time savings, UL-rating and clearance price make this a no-brainer.
 Plus they look better and brighter than HUE strips thanks to the added white LEDs!

 To make the ceiling strips glow prettily in unison:
 1. First, ceiling strips are organized in a dedicated group using the LIFX app.